Geauga hits red zone as COVID-19 cases rise countywide (Oct. 22)

 President Trump was scheduled to land in Ohio around 1 p.m. on Thursday and then head to Clyde in Sandusky County to tour a Whirlpool plant to demonstrate how he supports American jobs first, officials said.
 He was to make comments around 3:15 p.m. at the plant.

 After that, the president was to attend a fundraiser at Shoreby Club in Bratenahl around 6 p.m., according to his official schedule, and then return to Washington, D.C.
+Some employees at the club reportedly tested positive for COVID-19, but had no contact with the president.

 School guidelines, new alert system announced by DeWine (July 2)